 In the wake of Hurricanes Irma and Maria, millions of Americans living in Puerto Rico and the U.S. Virgin Islands are experiencing extreme hardships.
 On the island of Puerto Rico alone, an estimated 3.1 million are without power, with no timetable on when it may be restored.
 On the U.S. Virgin Islands, 1,200 members of the National Guard are deployed to help with cleanup efforts, after the infrastructure was destroyed by the massive storm.

 While travelers may feel helpless in these situations, there are many ways they can offer aid to those living on the islands.
-Here are five easy ways every traveler can improve their favorite no-passport-needed destinations in the Caribbean.
+Here are five easy ways you can can help two of our favorite no-passport-needed destinations in the Caribbean.

 01 of 05